 Aspect Vern Barnett School offers a range of services to support children on the autism spectrum and their families.
 It currently caters for approximately 121 students who are supported by a highly dedicated and knowledgeable staff.

 Aspect Vern Barnett School was established in the 1970’s and was the first of the nine Aspect Schools.
-The school was established by its namesake Andrew Vern Barnett, who was driven by the need for an appropriate school to cater for his daughter, who was on the Autism Spectrum.
-Our school operates from our main site at Forestville which consists of an administration office and six lower primary classes, six upper primary classes and two high school classes.
+The school was established by its namesake Andrew Vern Barnett, who was driven by the need for an appropriate school to cater for his daughter, who is on the autism spectrum.
+Our school operates from our main site at Forestville which consists of an administration office and classes for primary and secondary students.
 The school also has satellite classes which are Aspect run and operated.
 They are located within a NSW Department of Education School at Lane Cove Public, and Catholic Primary Schools in Mona Vale, St Ives, Eastwood and Forestville.

 Our specialised education program uses the Aspect Comprehensive Approach (ACA) to provide individualised programs that understand, engage and celebrate strengths, interests and aspirations of people on the autism spectrum.
 Class programs are delivered and supported by a team of teaching and non-teaching staff who continuously improve their knowledge and practice through ongoing professional learning and collaboration with colleagues.